-Day Three (Thursday 16 September) will focus on the most important aspect of defence – its people.
+Day Three (Thursday 16 September) focused on the most important aspect of defence – its people.
 As technology and strategic approach evolves, so do the skills required to implement them.
 Obtaining and retaining the correct skills to support current and future operational advantage is one of the most difficult challenges for leaders to address.

 Every force faces the constant question of where the next generation of recruits will come from.
 Added to that is the necessity of forecasting the required recruitment profile of tomorrow, and the challenge of keeping suitably skilled actors within the industry.